John T. Richardson: DePaul University presidency

 Richardson began his career with DePaul University in 1954, when he served as the dean of the Graduate School.
 He also served as a trustee of the university beginning in 1954 until 1993.
 In 1981, Richardson became the university's 9th president.
-He was inaugurated at Navy Pier on October 31, 1981 with Illinois Governor James R. Thompson and Chicago Mayor Jane Byrne declaring that week of October 25 to November 1 as DePaul University Week.
-One of his first actions was to re-establish the university's student paper after his predecessor disbanded it due to negative coverage of his administration.
+He was inaugurated at Navy Pier on October 31, 1981, with Illinois Governor James R. Thompson and Chicago Mayor Jane Byrne declaring that week of October 25 to November 1 as DePaul University Week.
+One of his first actions was to re-establish the university's student paper after his predecessor disbanded it.

 The Center for Urban Education, International Human Rights Law Institute, and Institute for Business Ethics were all founded during his tenure at the university.
 His administration also oversaw the university's first satellite campus in Oak Brook, Illinois as better education access for adult and commuter students.

 During his tenure, the university constructed three student residence halls in Lincoln Park, to help attract students from out of state.
 When he retired on June 30, 1993, the university had 16,500 students.
 His successor, John P. Minogue,was named DePaul University's 10th president in September 1993.
 After his tenure as president ended, Richardson became the university's chancellor and served in this role until 2017.
 He was later honored as chancellor emeritus.

 Later years and death

 After his retirement, Richardson went into academia, teaching various seminarian courses.

-Rich\ardson is the author of the memoir The Playful Hand of God (2011), as well as Readings in Catholic Social Teaching (2015), a collection of lectures and documents from his work at Christ the King Seminary.
+Richardson is the author of the memoir The Playful Hand of God (2011), as well as Readings in Catholic Social Teaching (2015), a collection of lectures and documents from his work at Christ the King Seminary.

 Richardson died on March 29, 2022, in Perryville, Missouri, aged 98.